FSaurenbach/sauronchess/README.md

 ---

-#### This README was generated entirely with AI GitHub Copilot.
-Information may contain inaccuracies and has not been manually verified.
+### This README was generated entirely with AI GitHub Copilot.
+Information may contain inaccuracies and has not been manually verified